ccwaddey/dots/README.md

 - automake: 1.15.1 (or whatever is closest, there may be a patch)
 - emacs: use the gtk3 flavor (maybe it will be gtk4 or higher at some point)
-- firefox: I don't recommend the ESR versions; use whatever language you want; also any other browser is fine
-- mutt: use the gpgme-sasl version
 - poppler: 21.12.0 (or higher if no options)
 - poppler-utils: 21.12.0 (or higher if no options)